-- Press the ENTER button to continue. - If the Scan Tool cannot link to the vehicle's computer after three attempts, the message "Contact Technical Support" displays. - Press the M button to return to the Main Menu. - Turn the ignition OFF, and disconnect the Scan Tool. - Contact Technical Support for assistance. - 9.
+- Press the ENTER button to continue. - If the Scan Tool cannot link to the vehicle's computer after three attempts, the message "Contact Technical Support" displays. - Press the SYSTEM MENU (s) button to return to the Ford Menu. - Turn the ignition OFF, an disconnect the Scan Tool. - Contact Technical Support for assistance. - 9.
 If the Scan Tool was able to link to the vehicle successfully an "Output State check active..." message shows temporarily on the Scan Tool's LCD display.
 This message is followed by a display that instructs you how to perform the test. - 10.
 When prompted, press the accelerator pedal once, then release.
 This activates the Output State Check and energizes most of the actuators (relays and solenoids) that are controlled by the vehicle's computer.

-If your vehicle is equipped with an Integrated Vehicle Speed Control, disconnect the vacuum supply hose from the speed control servo before pressing the accelerator.
+If your vehicle is equipped with an Integrated Vehicle Speed Control, disconnect the vacuum supply hose from the speed control s hose from the speed control servo before pressing the accelerator.
 Reconnect vacuum hose after test.